Paris City Guide

 The Eurostar is probably the most common way of arriving at Paris if you’re coming from Amsterdam, Brussels or London, where the train runs from Waterloo in London under the sea via the Channel Tunnel.
 The Eurostar arrives at Gare du Nord, which is basically a bustling convergence of international, long-distance and suburban trains, the metro and several bus routes.
 Gare du Nord is equipped with many facilities like lockers for luggage where you can store your belongings and a bureaux de change for changing currency.

 Paris has six main line train stations.
-The Gare du Nord has trains going to Boulogne, Calais, the UK and other north-European countries.
+The Gare du Nord has trains going to Boulogne, Calais, the UK and other north- European countries.
 The Gare de l’Est is connected with trains coming from eastern France and Central Europe.
-The other stations Gare St-Lazare, Gare de Lyon, Gare Montparnasse, Gare d’Austerlitz and Gare de Paris-Bercy connect Paris with various parts of France and Europe.
+Apart from these other stations like Gare St-Lazare, Gare de Lyon, Gare Montparnasse, Gare d’Austerlitz and Gare de Paris-Bercy connect Paris with various parts of France and Europe.
 All of these stations are connected with the metro stations and are also equipped with cafes, restaurants, tabacs, banks and bureaux de change.

 The metro and RER